mpebbles/playful-panda/README.md

 ### Someone with knowledge of how to keep us from getting sued
 ### Hardware Designer
 ### Business Contact Person
-  - find organizations to partner with and get donations (monetary or old phones/components)
+- Find organizations to partner with and get donations (monetary or old phones/components)
 ### UX (user experience)
+### Field Organization Contact Person
+- Continually figure out how to get this deployed effectively

 ## Additional Notes
 Phones would be set up to include the necessary information (in the right